Topology of Discrete Quantum Feedback Control: Discrete quantum feedback control

-\end{widetext} Thus, repeated feedback control is described by the repeated application of a CPTP map.
-Equation \eqref{eq_CPTP_Ntimes} suggests an analogy between periodically driven (Floquet) quantum systems \cite{Oka09,Kitagawa10,Kitagawa10_2,Kitagawa11,Lindner11,Nathan15,RoyHarper17,Higashikawa19,Oka19,Rudner20,Harper20} and feedback-controlled quantum systems: a unitary time-evolution operator for one period is repeatedly applied to a state vector in the former, while a CPTP map is repeatedly applied to a density matrix in the latter (see also Table \ref{table_top}).
+\end{widetext} Thus, repeated feedback control is described by repeated applications of a CPTP map.
+Equation \eqref{eq_CPTP_Ntimes} suggests an analogy between periodically driven (Floquet) quantum systems \cite{Oka09,Kitagawa10,Kitagawa10_2,Kitagawa11,Lindner11,Nathan15,RoyHarper17,Higashikawa19,Oka19,Rudner20,Harper20} and feedback-controlled quantum systems: A unitary time-evolution operator for one period is repeatedly acted on a state vector in the former, while a CPTP map is repeatedly acted on a density matrix in the latter (see also Table \ref{table_top}).

-The above description can be generalized to the cases in which different measurement and feedback operations are performed multiple times during a single cycle.
-For example, let us perform a second measurement with measurement operators $\{\hat{M}_{m_2}'\}$ after the first measurement and the subsequent feedback operation.
+The above description can be generalized to the cases in which different measurements and feedback operations are performed during a single cycle.
+For example, suppose that we perform a second measurement described by measurement operators $\{\hat{M}_{m_2}'\}$ after the first measurement and the subsequent feedback operation.
 Then, we perform the second feedback control with unitary operators $\{ \hat{U}_{m_1,m_2}'\}$, which may depend on the outcomes of the first and second measurements.
-The overall feedback cycle is described by a CPTP map
+The entire feedback cycle is described by a CPTP map

 where $\hat{K}_{m_1,m_2}'=U_{m_1,m_2}'\hat{M}_{m_2}'\hat{U}_{m_1}\hat{M}_{m_1}$ is the Kraus operator.
 More general cases with nonunitary feedback operations will be discussed in Sec.~\ref{sec_diss_fb}.